-According to IBISWorld, the wellness services industry in the UK is worth over £3.3 billion, and with rising demand for holistic health and self-care, clients are looking for more than just physical benefits—they want emotional connection and a space that feels aligned with their values.
-That starts with design.
+According to IBISWorld, the wellness services industry in the UK is worth over £3.3 billion.
+With rising interest in holistic health and emotional wellbeing, clients today expect more than results—they seek emotional connection in a space that reflects intention.
+That journey begins with how your studio looks and feels.

 Lighting affects mood, focus, and relaxation more than almost any other design element.
 Harsh fluorescent lights can drain the room’s energy, while warm, adjustable lighting invites calm and connection.
 Consider using dimmable LED bulbs or natural light wherever possible.